Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Experiments

-\textbf{Predictive performance with limited data.} We reported the average relative $L_2$ error and the standard deviation (with and without using pseudo physics informed learning) in Table \ref{tb:all-pred-error} and Table~\ref{tab:crack}.
+We reported the average relative $L_2$ error and the standard deviation (with and without using pseudo physics informed learning) in Table \ref{tb:all-pred-error} and Table~\ref{tab:crack}.
 The model trained with the pseudo physics network (see \eqref{eq:fine-tune-loss}) is denoted as PPI-FNO or PPI-DONet, short for Pseudo Physics Informed FNO/DONet.
-In all the cases, with our pseudo physics informed approach, the prediction error of both FNO and DONet experiences a large reduction.
+As shown, across all the cases, with our pseudo physics informed approach, the prediction error of both FNO and DONet undergoes a large reduction.
 For instance, across all training sizes in \textit{Darcy Flow} and \textit{nonlinear diffusion}, PPI-FNO reduces the relative $L_2$ error of the ordinary FNO by over 60\% and 93\%, respectively.
-In \textit{Darcy Flow} with training sizes 10 to 30, PPI-DONet reduces the error of the ordinary DONet by over 50\%. {In SIF prediction, our method applied to both FNO and DONet reduced the error by over 30\% with training size 400 and 500.} Even the minimum reduction across all cases achieves 14.12\% (PPI-DONet over DONet on \textit{Poisson} with training size 5).
+In \textit{Darcy Flow} with training sizes 10 to 30, PPI-DONet reduces the error of the ordinary DONet by over 50\%. {In SIF prediction, our method applied to both FNO and DONet reduced the error by over 30\% for training sizes of 400 and 500.} Even the minimum reduction across all cases achieves 14.12\% (PPI-DONet over DONet on \textit{Poisson} with training size 5).

 Together these results demonstrate the strong positive impact of the learned physics by our neural network model $\phi$ specified in Section \ref{sect:phi}.
-Although it remains opaque and non-interpretable, it encapsulates valuable knowledge that greatly enhances the performance of operator learning with limited data.
+Although it remains opaque and non-interpretable, it encapsulates valuable knowledge that substantially enhances the performance of operator learning with limited data.